 What is a geology map?

-BGS surveys geological features at 1:10 000 scale and we digitally publish our findings at this and smaller scales.
+BGS surveys geological features at 1:10 000 scale and we publish our findings digitally at this and smaller scales.
 The maps convey our best interpretation of what lies beneath our feet and the evidence behind the map can be derived from decades of research, countless boreholes and sampling programmes, and digital landscape analysis.
 Traditional survey techniques are still used, but BGS now also uses 3D modelling and visualisation to help update and improve the maps on a continuing basis.

 Who uses a geology map?

 Geology maps are made for a wide range of users.
 Some of our mapping and research is dedicated to simply understanding the Earth, the processes that modify our landscape and the role geology plays in our lives.
-Some users rely on our maps to work out things like resources (energy, water, minerals), construction conditions (excavations, foundations), soils and landscapes (peatlands, uplands), and hazards (flooding, landslides, contamination).
+Some users rely on our maps to work out things like resources (energy; water; minerals), construction conditions (excavations; foundations), soils and landscapes (peatlands; uplands), and hazards (flooding; landslides; contamination).
 We try to make maps at different scales and with different attributes so that as many users as possible can find the right map and information for their needs.

 What is the geology under my house?

-The different colours, patterns and linestyles are to show differences in rock age, rock type or some form of process or characteristic that makes the ground ‘different’ geologically from it surroundings.
+The different colours, patterns and linestyles are to show differences in rock age, rock type or some form of process or characteristic that makes the ground ‘different’ geologically from its surroundings.
 Many geological units have had traditional colour schemes since the earliest map made by William Smith 200 years ago.
 The colours and patterns allowed early mappers to show 3D geological complexity on a 2D piece of paper.
-The advent of digital data means that we can interrogate 2D and 3D data with a mouse click, but we retain familiar ‘colours’ and map styles so that users can see how the digital world relates to traditional geological maps.
+The advent of digital data means that we can interrogate 2D and 3D data with a mouse click, but we retain the familiar colours and map styles so that users can see how the digital world relates to traditional geological maps.